pyyne-digital/pyyne-ide-sim/README.md

 ## Customisation

 Most of the component's appearance can be customised via props.
-The secondary component can be changed for your own or removed entirely by omitting it within this component's children.
+The secondary component can be changed for your own or removed entirely by omitting it from this component's children.